sculptor/sculptor.github.io/documentation/event-driven-tutorial.md

 }
 ~~~

-It is of course also possible to subscribe with hand written code:
+It is of course also possible to subscribe with-hand written code:

 ~~~ java
 @Autowired